Mini pill (progestogen-only pill)

 What is the mini pill?

 Unlike the combined pill, which contains oestrogen and progestogen, the mini pill contains only one hormone — progestogen.
 The mini pill is useful for many women who can't take the combined pill, either because they are breastfeeding or for other health-related reasons.

 How does the mini pill work?

-The mini pill works by thickening the mucus at the entrance to your uterus (womb), making it form a plug that stops sperm from getting through.
-This means the sperm can't reach and fertilise the eggs released by your ovaries.
+The mini pill works by thickening the mucus at the entrance to your uterus (womb), which stops sperm from getting through and fertilising the egg.

 In some women, the mini pill also prevents the ovaries from releasing eggs in the first place.